-Back pain is a worldwide leading cause of disability and missed work.
-At Interventional Pain and Regenerative Medicine Specialists in Arlington, Virginia, John Huffman, MD, treats back pain and helps prevent it in the future.
-To book a consultation for back pain, call Interventional Pain and Regenerative Medicine Specialists, or schedule an appointment online today.
+Back pain is a worldwide leading cause of medical cost, disability and missed work.
+At Interventional Pain and Regenerative Medicine Specialists in Arlington, Virginia, Drs.
+John Huffman and Talal Ghazal treat acute and chronic back pain with a variety of conservative and interventional as well as surgical treatments.
+To book a consultation for management of back pain, call Interventional Pain and Regenerative Medicine Specialists, or schedule an appointment online today.

-Back pain can stem from many different conditions and injuries.
-It’s important to get a professional diagnosis and find an effective treatment if it affects your day-to-day life.
-Regardless of the cause, treating your back pain can keep it from worsening.
-Common causes of back pain are:
+Back pain can originate from many different conditions and injuries.
+It is very important to get a professional diagnosis and find an effective treatment if the symptoms are affecting your activities of daily living (ADL’s) and quality of life (QoL).
+Regardless of the cause, treating your back pain can keep it from becoming worse and more disabling.
+Common causes of back pain include:

-Many of the injuries leading to back pain develop because of poor posture, awkward movements, and lifting techniques, or remaining in the same position for a long time as you work, drive, or sleep.
-Dr. Huffman can help you explore the factors leading to your back pain and teach you to be more mindful of your positioning to prevent further suffering.
+Many of the injuries leading to back pain develop because of poor posture, awkward movements, and lifting techniques.
+It can also be caused by remaining in the same position for a extended periods of time as you work, drive, or sleep.
+Your IPRMS physicians can help you explore the factors leading to your back pain and teach you to be more mindful of your positioning in an attempt to prevent further problems.

 Not all back pain is permanent or requires professional care.
-In many cases, you can find relief from your back pain by resting and caring for it at home.
-You should consider visiting Interventional Pain and Regenerative Medicine Specialists for treatment if your back pain lasts through home treatment or if it coincides with:
+In many cases, you can find relief from back pain by resting and conservative care at home.
+You should consider visiting Interventional Pain and Regenerative Medicine Specialists for treatment if your back pain lasts despite home treatment or if it coincides with:

-Dr. Huffman creates an individualized treatment plan to address your back pain and improve your quality of life.
-Your plan includes a combination of lifestyle adjustments, medications, and various forms of therapy:
+Drs.
+Huffman and Ghazal create an individualized treatment plan to address your back pain and improve your quality of life.
+Your plan includes a combination of lifestyle adjustments, medications, and various forms of non-interventional and interventional management.

-Dr. Huffman typically recommends lifestyle changes like being mindful of your posture, taking breaks from prolonged sitting, and exercising to build muscle to relieve your back pain.
+Your doctors typically recommend lifestyle changes like being mindful of your posture, taking breaks from prolonged sitting, weight loss and exercising to build muscle to relieve your back pain symptoms.

-Certain medications can ease inflammation and pain in your back, like muscle relaxants, over-the-counter pain relievers, topical pain relievers, and more.
-Taking your medications as prescribed can help relieve tension or block pain signals from traveling to your brain.
-Dr. Huffman might also recommend intrathecal drug delivery for consistent and fast-acting medication effectiveness.
+Certain medications can ease inflammation and back pain, like muscle relaxants, over-the-counter pain relievers, topical pain relievers, and more.
+Taking your medications as prescribed can help relieve muscle tension or block pain signals.
+Your IPRMS physician might also recommend other categories of prescription medication if warranted.

-Dr. Huffman might also recommend certain therapies like spinal cord stimulation, massage therapy, or physical therapy.
-These treatments can help restore your spinal alignment or strengthen the muscles in your back.
+Your doctors might also recommend certain therapies like, massage therapy, or physical therapy and acupuncture.
+These treatments can help restore your spinal alignment and strengthen the muscles in your back.

-If your back pain causes you to skip work often or if it disrupts your daily life in any way, call Interventional Pain and Regenerative Medicine Specialists, or book a consultation online today.
+If your back pain causes you to miss work often or if it disrupts your daily quality of life in any way, call Interventional Pain and Regenerative Medicine Specialists, or book a consultation online today.